The above details are accurate to the best of Ionlife knowledge.

-2. Emco Tech (previously Jupiter Science) is the only Manufacturer of water ionizers in Korea and one of only a few in the world.
+2. Emco Tech (previously Jupiter Science) is the only true manufacturer of water ionizers in Korea and one of only a few in the world.
 Other companies are simply assemblers (buying parts from elsewhere) with no ongoing Research and Development.
 All Emco Tech cells are manufactured in Japan by Emco Tech's own Research Department.

 3. Copy models from China/Taiwan are beginning to show up in the USA.